3437k/github-runner-docker/README.md

 > **Important:** You should only need to set a new token in the `.env` file in specific situations where you intentionally bring the runner container down and then back up (e.g., `docker-compose down` and `docker-compose up`).

+**Editor Line Endings:**

+When working with Docker Compose files and other scripts, ensure your text editor is configured to use **LF (Line Feed)** as the line ending style.
+Using CRLF (Carriage Return Line Feed) can cause issues, especially in Linux-based Docker containers.

+**GitHub Settings - Secrets and Variables:**

+You need to register your Ubuntu account username as a secret or variable in your GitHub repository settings.
+Go to **Settings > Secrets and variables > Actions** and add a new repository secret/variable named `USERNAME` with your Ubuntu account username as its value.

 **Update your GitHub Actions workflow file:**

 In your GitHub Actions workflow file (e.g., `<project>/.github/workflows/<github_action.yml>`), change the `runs-on` value to `runs-on: [self-hosted, linux]` to utilize the self-hosted runner.